smallstack/vscode-ext-restore-from-main/README.md

 An very tiny vscode extension that allows users to revert a selected file from main branch.

 ## Installation
-Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/) by searching for "vscode-ext-restore-from-main" or use:
+Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/) by searching for "restore-from-main" or use:
 ```
-code --install-extension smallstack.vscode-ext-restore-from-main
+code --install-extension smallstack.restore-from-main
 ```

 ## Development & Contributing